Muskanyada/Amazon_-website-clone/README.md

 # Amazon_website-clone
-This is my project repository.
+This is my first project repository.